TechNus09/Events/README.md

-not with fun events for discord servers
+bot with fun events for discord servers